kirbs-btw/mynewplaylist.com/README.md

 # MyNewPlaylist.com

-A music playlist application with AI-powered song recommendations using vector embeddings.
+A modern music playlist application with AI-powered song recommendations using vector embeddings.

 ## Features

-- 🎵 Search for songs using advanced full-text search
+- 🎵 **Smart Search**: Advanced full-text search for songs and artists
-- 📋 Create and manage your playlist
+- 📝 **Playlist Builder**: Create and manage your custom playlists
-- 🤖 Get AI-powered song recommendations based on your playlist
+- 🤖 **AI Recommendations**: Get intelligent song suggestions based on your playlist
-- 🎸 Direct Spotify integration for listening
+- 🎸 **Spotify Integration**: Direct links to listen on Spotify
+- 🎨 **Modern UI**: Beautiful glass-morphism design with smooth animations
+- 📱 **Responsive**: Works perfectly on desktop and mobile devices

-## Quick Start (Docker)
+## Quick Start

 ### Prerequisites
 - Docker and Docker Compose installed